hacss/hacss/README.md

    ["rules"](https://github.com/acss-io/atomizer/blob/master/src/rules.js)
-   (aka "atomic classes") and ["helpers"](https://github.com/acss-io/atomizer/blob/master/src/helpers.js) into a single concept of a [rule](config/rules.js).
-A verbose schema for defining "rules" and "helpers" is replaced with a simple map between a rule name and, typically, the function used to generate the corresponding styles.
+   (aka "atomic classes") and ["helpers"](https://github.com/acss-io/atomizer/blob/master/src/helpers.js) into a single concept of a [rule](guides/config.md#rules).
+Verbose schemas for defining "rules" and "helpers" are replaced with a simple map between a rule name and, typically, the function used to generate the corresponding styles.
 2. Where Atomizer
    [prevents changing of the rules](https://github.com/acss-io/atomizer/search?q=already+exists+with+a+different&unscoped_q=already+exists+with+a+different),